 Three steps to boiling potatoes.
 In step 1, potatoes are in a green Dutch oven on a white counter.
 In photo 2, a fork is piercing a potato.
 In photo 3, the potatoes are in a white colander.

-3. Drain the potatoes in a colander and let them sit for 5-10 minutes until they’re very dry.
+Place the potatoes in a pot of heavily salted water.
+Then, boil the potatoes until they’re fork-tender, about 15-18 minutes.
+Drain the potatoes and let them sit for 5-10 minutes until they’re very dry.

 If you want the potatoes to be super crispy, they have to dry out in the colander before you roast them.
 I recommend letting them sit for 3-5 minutes, gently shaking the colander, and giving it another 3-5 minutes.
 The steam from the residual heat will help them dry out quicker!